samueloph/samueloph.github.io/content/blog/announcing_wcurl_a_curl_wrapper_to_download_files/index.md

 invocation, for when the use case is to just download files.

 By default, wcurl will:
-* Encode whitespaces in URLs;
+> * Encode whitespaces in URLs;
-* Download multiple URLs in parallel;
+> * Download multiple URLs in parallel if the installed curl's version is >= 7.66.0;
-* Follow redirects;
+> * Follow redirects;
-* Automatically choose a filename as output;
+> * Automatically choose a filename as output;
+> * Avoid overwriting files if the installed curl's version is >= 7.83.0 (--no-clobber);
-* Perform retries;
+> * Perform retries;
-* Resume from broken/interrupted downloads.
-* Set the downloaded file timestamp to the value provided by the server, if available;
+> * Set the downloaded file timestamp to the value provided by the server, if available;
+> * Default to the protocol used as https if the URL doesn't contain any;
+> * Disable curl's URL globbing parser so {} and [] characters in URLs are not treated specially.

-Example, to download a single file:
+Example to download a single file:
 ```console
 wcurl example.com/filename.txt
 ```

-If you ever need to set a custom flag, you can make use of the `-o/--opts` wcurl option, anything set there will be passed to the curl invocation.
+If you ever need to set a custom flag, you can make use of the `--curl-options` wcurl option, anything set there will be passed to the curl invocation.
 Just beware that if you need to set any custom flags, it's likely you will be better served by calling curl directly.
-The `-o/--opts` options are there to allow for some flexibility in unforeseen circumstances.
+The `--curl-options` option is there to allow for some flexibility in unforeseen circumstances.

 # The need for wcurl